August 9, 2017

 New Direct SBO Technique for Design Optimization in pSeven

-In optimization, our goal is to find the most suitable variant of design among others.
-To compare designs, we evaluate responses — objectives and constraints that quantify designs quality and validity.
+In optimization, our goal is to find the most suitable design option among others.
+To compare designs, we evaluate responses — objectives and constraints that quantify designs' quality and validity.

 Time-consuming evaluation and non-smoothness of responses are common features for many engineering problems.
 These features underpin most of the strategies that either rely on the local smoothness or require a lot of unpractical evaluations.

 In pSeven, we provide a unique family of optimization methods — Surrogate-Based Optimization (SBO) — that pretends to be a relief for such engineering problems.
-SBO is based on the idea to replace time-consuming computational models with lightweight approximation ones (shown in Figure 1).
+SBO is based on the idea to replace time-consuming computational models with lightweight approximations (shown in Figure 1).

 Figure 1.
 The general framework of surrogate-based optimization

-To build approximation models in pSeven, the Optimizer block uses a hierarchical variant of GP (Gaussian processes) specifically tuned for large-scale optimization problems which makes it possible to apply SBO to solve the problems with hundreds of variables.
+To build approximation models in pSeven, the Design space exploration block uses a hierarchical variant of GP (Gaussian processes) specifically tuned for large-scale optimization problems which makes it possible to apply SBO to solve problems with hundreds of variables.

 Approximation models may have different accuracy depending on the design area and different utmost strategies to build criteria are highlighted:

-- Exploration: search new designs that improve the accuracy of models.
+- Exploration: search for new designs that improve the accuracy of models.

-- Exploitation: search new designs that should improve the best known values.
+- Exploitation: search for new designs that should improve the best known values.

-In the Optimizer block, we distinguish between Generic SBO that relies on a trade-off between these two strategies and Direct SBO that does exploitation only.
+In the Design space exploration block, we distinguish between Generic SBO that relies on a trade-off between these two strategies and Direct SBO that does exploitation only.
 Direct SBO was first introduced in pSeven 6.11.

 In theory, good exploration is important for the good global search of optimum.
 But it cannot be done for free, a lot of evaluations should be made just to investigate the responses.
-However, in practice, the number of evaluations may be very limited, but we still need to improve design globally.
+However, in practice, the number of evaluations may be limited to a great extent, but we still need to improve design globally.
 In such situations, the Direct SBO approach may be the best choice to find a better design.
 To illustrate it let’s consider a constrained optimization example.

 Subject to constraints: